HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_03/Exercise_04_03.md

 This gives the compiler some opportunities for optimaziation.
 This means that the programmer must be aware of what may happen but the code will possibly run a little faster in the end.

 One of main principles of C++ is that it is designed to be a language for writing effecient and fast programs.
-So this quirsk is a reasonable trade-off.
+So this quirk is a reasonable trade-off.